 When emergencies strike, CARE works to meet people’s basic shelter needs: protection from the elements, security and a base for their livelihoods.
 CARE’s approach to shelter creates an enabling environment to mobilise the skills, experience, capacities and resources of affected populations so that they are supported as active agents of their own change.

 - The affected population is the first responder and the most important stakeholder

 - Shelter responses are always context specific

 - Shelter programmes should be holistic and integrated

 - There is a multitude of options for the delivery of shelter programmes

 - A strong focus on the needs of women and girls

 CARE shelter experts currently form part of the Self-recovery from Humanitarian Crisis research team – an interdisciplinary research project led by the Centre for Development and Emergency Practice (CENDEP), Oxford Brookes University, in collaboration with CARE International UK.
 Other project partners include Catholic Relief Services (CRS), CRAterre, the Global Shelter Cluster, Habitat for Humanity, Overseas Development Institute (ODI) and the British Geological Survey (BGS).

-Self-recovery in Nepal: Reflecting with practitioners - blog by the PSB team about a roundtable discussion held in the Dhading District of Nepal with local practitioners, academics, policymakers and affected communities to reflect on the self-recovery programmes in the area since the devastating earthquakes in 2015.
+Self-recovery in Nepal: Reflecting with practitioners – blog by the self-recovery team about a roundtable discussion held in the Dhading District of Nepal with local practitioners, academics, policymakers and affected communities to reflect on the self-recovery programmes in the area since the devastating earthquakes in 2015.